-Hans D. Holocaust testimony (HVT-4252) interviewed Michel Rosenfeldt and Patrice Van Laethem
+Hans D. Holocaust testimony (HVT-4252) interviewed by Michel Rosenfeldt and Patrice Van Laethem,

 - Brussels, Belgium : Fondation Auschwitz, 2000

 - 2 copies: Betacam SP master; and 1/2 in.
 VHS with time coding.

 - Hans D. Holocaust Testimony (HVT-4252).
 Fortunoff Video Archive for Holocaust Testimonies, Yale University Library.